 Use worry and goal statements

 Worry statements can focus assessment and planning at different points on the child protection continuum.
-At the investigation and assessment stage, worry statements are recorded in the Assessment and Outcome, Collaborative Assessment and Planning Framework tool and case plan.
+At the investigation and assessment stage, worry statements are recorded in the Assessment and Outcome, and the Collaborative Assessment and Planning Framework tool.
 They explain the risk, that is, what Child Safety is worried might happen in the future based on the assessment of past and/or current harm and risk.

 Where the outcome of an investigation and assessment is substantiated child in need of protection, worry statements are developed to assist everyone to understand what Child Safety is concerned might happen to harm the child in the future if nothing changes.